Search

 What it is

-Phishing (FISH-ing) refers to a scheme used to trick an individual into providing bank, credit card, or financial account information by sending a fraudulent email purporting to be from a bank, Internet provider, or another institution asking for account numbers, passwords or any other personal financial information.
-Thieves are "phishing" for information.
+Phishing (FISH-ing) refers to a scheme cybercriminals use to trick an individual into clicking a malicious link or revealing personal information.
+Cybercriminals “phish” for information by sending fraudulent emails where they impersonate a bank, service provider, or another institution asking for account numbers, passwords, or other personal financial information.

 How it works

-In phishing, cyber-criminals send emails that seem to be from legitimate financial institutions or other companies asking for confirmation of personal or account information.
-The email may ask for a simple reply or provide a link to a legitimate-appearing website.
-The techniques vary, but in many cases, the email uses dire warnings to drive users to confirm their credentials or accounts without first confirming the email.
+Cybercriminals send emails that appear to be from a legitimate institution, often financial institutions.
+These emails typically ask users to supply their credentials and account information through a malicious website link or a simple reply.
+The techniques vary, but in most cases, the email uses warnings to drive users to supply credentials or accounts without first confirming the email.

-Cyber-criminals use these techniques to get you to reveal confidential information so they can commit direct theft or steal your identity and commit other fraudulent activities.
+Once cybercriminals have your information, they can commit direct theft or use it to steal your identity and commit other fraudulent activities.

 How to protect yourself